DORSET BEACH WEDDING

 Wedding theme

-Chad and I knew that although we didn’t have a specific colour or style theme to our wedding, we wanted the most special day of our lives to really reflect us.
-We knew we wanted as much of our wedding to be locally produced, sustainable, eco-friendly and with low environmental impact.
-This was reflected in our choice of suppliers, which we really enjoyed sourcing in less conventional ways, going to meet them, see their home grown or hand made products, choosing things in season and simply making some things ourselves.
+Chad and I knew that although we didn’t have a specific colour or style theme for our wedding, we wanted the most special day of our lives to really reflect us.
+We knew we wanted as much of our wedding to be locally produced, sustainable, eco-friendly, and with low environmental impact.
+This was reflected in our choice of suppliers, which we really enjoyed sourcing in less conventional ways, going to meet them, see their homegrown or handmade products, choosing things in season, and simply making some things ourselves.

 We chose a florist, Meadow Sweet Posies, who grew her own seasonal flowers, made candle holders by collecting jam jars for months on end, and made our wedding rings in a sand cast design, using sand from our local beach and recycled metals.